damccull/sublimetext-SolarizedToggle/README.md

 ###Package Control
 1. Install the [Package Control][packagecontrol] plugin if you haven't already.
 2. Simply press CTRL-SHIFT-P from inside Sublime Text, then type PCI, and press enter.
 This will open the package installation browser.
-3. Type 'Solarized Light-Dark Toggle' then press enter.
+3. Type 'Solarized Toggle' then press enter.

 ###Manual Installation
 1. Download the [current version][currentVersion] of the plugin.